top of page

 Casting—releasing the club too early in the downswing—creates rapid acceleration of the clubhead early in the swing.

 Because the club speeds up too early, the shoulder and rotator cuff must work much harder to slow the club down later in the swing without the lower body being able to help.
+This rapid deceleration places large forces on the rotator cuff.

 Fat divots can create a similar problem.
 When the club strikes the ground before the ball, the shoulder must respond to this abrupt change in speed.

-Golfers who typically take a fat divot often have a shallow shoulder plane at the top of the back swing.
-For these golfers, steeping the shoulder plane in the backswing can help reduce the tendency to leave a fat divot.
+Repeated deceleration forces are a common contributor to rotator cuff irritation.
+Golfers who typically take a fat divot often have a shallow shoulder plane at the top of the backswing.
+For these golfers, steepening the shoulder plane in the backswing can help reduce the tendency to leave a fat divot.

 Trail Forearm Vertical Without Enough Shoulder Mobility

+Some golf instruction encourages golfers to position the trail forearm vertically during the backswing.
+However, this position requires sufficient external rotation of the trail shoulder.
 If a golfer lacks this mobility and still tries to force the position, the shoulder can move into compensatory patterns that create pain and problems.

 In these situations, it may be better to allow the shoulder to move within its natural range—even if that results in a slight “flying elbow.”